-Donald Trump Jr nixes 2018 NY bid, but maybe later
+Donald Trump Jr. nixes 2018 NY bid, but ‘maybe someday’

-NEW YORK (AP) — Donald Trump Jr., rumored to be eyeing a move to follow his father’s footsteps into politics, will not be a candidate for governor of New York next year but is not ruling out a possible run for office in the future.
+NEW YORK — Donald Trump Jr., rumored to be eyeing a move to follow his father’s footsteps into politics, will not be a candidate for governor of New York next year but is not ruling out a possible run for office in the future.

 The younger Trump, in an interview Monday with The Associated Press, categorically denied any speculation that he might challenge incumbent Gov. Andrew Cuomo.